PayThePizzo/Data-Structures-and-Algorithms/2 - Tree/5 - BST.md

 ---

 ## Tree Insert
-* Pre: //
+* Pre: z is a node such that z.key = v and z.left = z.right = NULL
-* Post: Node 𝑢 is inserted in T
+* Post: Node z is inserted in T

 ```python
 insert(Tree t, Node z)
     Node y = NULL;
     Node x = t.root;
     while(x != NULL)
         y = x; # When we go deeper we save the parent
         if(z.key < x.key):